ietf-wg-cellar/ebml-specification/specification.markdown

 permitted by the range.
 Hexadecimal Floating-Point Constants also use a - (hyphen) when indicating a negative binary power.
 Within a float range, when a
-- (hyphen) is immediately preceded by a letter p, then the - (hyphen) is a part of the Hexadecimal Floating-Point Constant which notes negative binary power.
+- (hyphen) is immediately preceded by a letter p, then the - (hyphen) is a part of the Hexadecimal Floating-Point Constant that notes negative binary power.
 Within a float range, when a - (hyphen) is not immediately preceded by a letter p, then the - (hyphen) represents the separator between the minimum and maximum values permitted by the range.